 - Significant social and historical developments in theology and religious thought

 - Key themes related to the relationship between religion and society in the context of Christianity.

-Higher Education, teaching and social work.
+Employment, higher education, teaching and social work.